Want To Drop The Drama? Here Are 5 Tips For A Drama Free Life

 So start talking more, say it as it is!
 As adults, we should have the advantage of rational communication and listening skills.
 Push the hearsay and assumptions aside, have an honest and calm conversation with the people involved.
 Everybody will feel considerably better for it.

 3. Bin Gossip!

 The problem with drama is that it is very rarely based on fact.
 ‘He said…she said…’ the more people a story passes through, the further and further it begins to digress from the truth.

 So, be picky about what you do and do not choose to believe.
-Refuse to become a part of the grapevine and instead, go straight to the source – you’ll save yourself drama and a lot of time in the process.
+Refuse to become a part of the grapevine and instead, go straight to the source!
+You’ll save yourself the drama and a lot of time in the process.